The principal activities of the New York Composers Circle (NYCC) are:

 Composer Members, who pay dues.

-These categories are mutually exclusive, although Composer Members may also perform on concerts.
+These categories are mutually exclusive, although Composer Members may also perform at concerts.

-After performing on one or more concerts a performer may be invited to become a Performer Member by a majority vote of the Steering Committee.
+After performing at one or more concerts, a performer may be invited to become a Performer Member by a majority vote of the Steering Committee.

-The Steering Committee shall meet monthly prior to each Salon to discuss and transact organizational business.
+The Steering Committee shall meet monthly before each Salon to discuss and transact organizational business.
 All members may attend these meetings as non-voting participants.

-The Executive Director is the chief operating officer of the organization and shall preside over Steering Committee meetings and Salons.
-In the event that the Executive Director is unable to attend, the Deputy Executive Director will preside.
-In the event that neither can attend, the Executive Director may appoint someone to preside.
+The Executive Director is the organization's chief operating officer and shall preside over Steering Committee meetings and Salons.
+If the Executive Director cannot attend, the Deputy Executive Director will preside.
+If neither can attend, the Executive Director may appoint someone to preside.